Starke427/AlienVault/README.md

 # NXlog/Sysmon Deployment

 For environments that require file integrity monitoring, it is recommended that you install NXlog to serve as a syslog forwarder of Windows Eventlog, and Sysmon, to provide FIM to your Windows Eventlog.
-The provided nxlog.conf will configure your Windows host to forward Application, System, Security, and Sysmon eventlogs along with any IIS, SQL, or local firewall events.
+The provided nxlog.conf will configure your Windows host to forward Application, System, Security, and Sysmon eventlogs along with any IIS, SQL, Exchange and local firewall events.
 The sysmon deployment [here](https://github.com/Starke427/Sysmon-Configs) can be leveraged to provide file integrity, registry, and dns monitoring.

 ## Download NXlog CE